rahulsharma23112004/Meal-Website/README.md

 <h2>🔍 Project Overview</h2>
 This project is a <b>UI-focused</b> food meal website designed with core web technologies.
 It's a great example of a landing page with multiple sections that reflect real-world design patterns.
+It is a begineer level website created for learning purpose.

 <h2>🎯 Purpose</h2>